dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 Success criteria should be minimal, comprehensive, and written.
 It should not be possible to achieve these goals and still fail, but any solution that misses a single goal must be a failure.

 It's often helpful to write non-goals alongside success criteria.
-For example, a non-goal for the "reduce customer onboarding exceptions" workstream above might be "reduce customer onboarding exceptions that don't require Tier 2 support".
+For example, a non-goal for the "reduce customer onboarding exceptions" workstream might be "reduce customer onboarding exceptions that don't require Tier 2 support".

 *Inspect the Design*